| International

 The

-from its 1400 Fellows and Foreign Members, supports many top young scientists,
+authoritative status from its 1400 Fellows and Foreign Members,

-engineers and technologists.
+technologists.
 It influences science policy, it

 debates scientific issues with the public and much more.